 Reflector or Bouncer

-A reflector or bouncer is a flash modifier that you use to bounce the light when there is nothing to bounce the light off of.
+A photography reflector or bouncer is a flash modifier that you use to bounce the light when there is nothing to bounce the light off of.
 It looks like a small, thin piece of material that straps to the top of the flash.
 With the flash head pointing towards the sky, the light will hit the card and bounce back towards the subject.
 Most flash bouncers are bendable, so you can adjust them to bounce towards a general direction.
 Getting the light to bounce in the right direction may be a bit tougher than simply adding a diffuser, but bouncers tend to loose less light when compared to a diffuser, so they’re better for subjects that are a bit farther from the flash.

 Where most flash modifiers work to make the flash go unnoticed, the beauty dish is a bit different.
 A beauty dish looks rather like a silver serving bowl.
 This reflective surface makes the flash light appear bigger, without spreading it over a wide surface like a diffuser.
 Beauty dishes don’t hide the shadows, they take advantage of them.
 Beauty dishes instead create an edgy light that shows off the shapes and curves of a person’s face.
 They work well for dramatic portraits as well as photos of athletes.